maelliott1010/jekyll-now/_posts/2018-4-18-Confirmatory_Factor_Analysis_ADHD.md

 Some quick notes about using two different scales:
 - Both the BAARS and the CSS contain 18 items that assess the presence of DSM-5 symptoms for ADHD.
 - The BAARS is an updated version of the CSS, with the only differences being additional wording to make symptoms more applicable to adults.
-- Since the CSS is rated on a scale from 0 -3, items on the BAARS had to be converted to a scale from 0 to 3 also.
+- Since the CSS is rated on a scale from 0 to 3, items on the BAARS had to be converted to a scale from 0 to 3 also.

 **The Analyses** <br/>
 <br/>